Should you be a Welcome Week Leader?

-You must be full-time students in good academic standing (at, or above a 2.30 GPA) and good judicial standing with the Office of Student Conduct and Academic Integrity and Housing & Residential Life.
-Students studying abroad with a departure between August 15 and September 2, 2014, and students graduating in or before December 2014 are not eligible to apply.
+You must be full-time students in good academic standing (at, or above a 2.3 GPA) and good judicial standing with the Office of Student Conduct and Academic Integrity and Housing & Residential Life.
+Students studying abroad in fall 2015 with a departure date before September 7, 2015, and students graduating in or before December 2015 are not eligible to apply.

 Welcome Week Leader Orientation Session

 All applicants will be required to attend a Welcome Week Leader orientation session.
 During this session, applicants will participate in group activities, learn more about the program, and discuss their Welcome Week Leader essay.
 Orientation Leaders will make recommendations to the Student Program Coordinators and professional staff in charge of Welcome Week for eligible Welcome Week Leaders.
-After the orientation session is completed, applicants will be notified on February 21 about selecting training session #1 to learn about being a leader at the U of M. Only selected applicants to be Welcome Week Leaders will be able to continue with the training process.
-2014 Welcome Week Leaders will be expected to sign up and attend an option for each of the training sessions listed below:
+After the orientation session is completed, applicants will be notified about selecting training session #1.
+Only selected applicants to be Welcome Week Leaders will be able to continue with the training process.
+2015 Welcome Week Leaders will be expected to sign up and attend an option for each of the training sessions listed below:

 |Training Session #1||Training Session #2|